nandoflorestan/keepluggable/docs/getting_started.rst

     max_file_size = 23068672

 Above you see a few ``[key = value]`` pairs.
-At startup this INI file section is read into a Python dictionary which is what the system actually uses as configuration.
+At startup this INI file section is validated and turned into a Python dictionary which is what the system actually uses as configuration.

 The first group of settings define which components we are using.
 Each value is comprised of a Python package name (containing dots),